-Join Jason Baskin for an in-depth discussion in this video Positioning the GUI to simulate on-face controls, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Positioning the GUI to simulate on-face controls, part of Rigging a Face in Maya.

 …In this lesson, I'll cover a few basic headlines…to consider when building an off the face setup.…And also explore how careful placement of the controls near the face can create the…impression of an on face set up and make for a more intuitive animation process.…So, I have a left and right variation of the cheek…blend shapes, and they're just connected to the UI using expressions.…You can see that both the left and right cheek perform identically, which is…that the cheeks puff out when I slide the controller to the right in X.…